Japan’s Energy Basic Plan Avoids the ProblemsSociety

 A Half-Hearted Return to the Nuclear Course

 A country with few natural resources and a dismally low self-sufficiency rate (just 8% as of 2016), Japan used to proactively promote nuclear power as quasi-home-grown energy.
-This situation, however, completely flipped after the Great East Japan Earthquake of March 11, 2011, and the subsequent disaster at the Fukushima Daiichi Nuclear disaster.
+This situation, however, completely flipped after the Great East Japan Earthquake of March 11, 2011, and the subsequent disaster at the Fukushima Daiichi Nuclear Power Station.
 Nuclear power, which had accounted for around 30% of all generated power until that point, was forced to a standstill, and public opposition to nuclear power generation quickly strengthened.
 In September 2012, the Democratic Party administration hammered out a policy of zero nuclear power by the 2030s in the Innovative Strategy for Energy and the Environment.

 Subsequently, the Liberal Democratic Party regained power, and the fourth energy basic plan (2014), the first to be formulated after the nuclear incident, positioned nuclear power as a significant base load power source.
 While this returned Japan to the path of nuclear power use, the plan also stated that through means such as accelerating the introduction of renewable energy and optimizing coal power generation and other forms of thermal power generation, dependence on nuclear power would be reduced to the maximum extent possible.